SiliconLabs/wiseconnect/examples/snippets/wlan/multithreading_application/readme.md

    **![MQTT Explorer receives the message published by the SiWx91x EVK](resources/readme/mqtt_explorer_msg.png)**

-- Now to publish a message using MQTT Explorer, enter the topic name under **Publish** tab, select **raw** data format, type the data that user wishes to send and then click on **publish**.
+- Now to publish a message using MQTT Explorer, enter the topic name under **Publish** tab, select **raw** data format, type the data that you wish to send, and then click on **publish**.
 This message will be received by the SiWx91x.

     **![To publish a message using MQTT Explorer](resources/readme/mqtt_explorer_msg.png)**

-- In the MQTT broker and on the terminal, user can observe the published message as the MQTT client is subscribed to that topic.
+- In the MQTT broker and on the terminal, you can observe the published message as the MQTT client is subscribed to that topic.

-- SiWx91x unsubscribes to the topic that it has subscribe after receiving the message that was published by MQTT Explorer running on Windows PC2.
+- SiWx91x unsubscribes to the topic that it has subscribed to after receiving the message that was published by the MQTT Explorer running on Windows PC2.

 - Once subscription is successful, SiWx91x disconnects from the broker.

 ### Procedure for executing the application when enabled with SSL

-1. Install MQTT broker in Windows PC1 which is connected to Access Point through LAN.
+1. Install the MQTT broker in Windows PC1, which is connected to the access point through LAN.

 2. Update the **mosquitto.conf** file with the proper file paths, in which the certificates are available in the mosquitto.conf file.

 3. Also, add **certs** folder to the mosquitto broker folder.

-4. Execute the following command in MQTT server installed folder.
+4. Execute the following command in the MQTT server installed folder.
 (Ex:  C:\Program Files\mosquitto>mosquitto.exe -c mosquitto.conf -v) (Port should be 8883)

    `mosquitto.exe -c mosquitto.conf -v`

    **![Run MQTTS server](resources/readme/mqtts_server.png)**

-5. If you see any error - Unsupported tls_version **tlsv1**, just comment the **tls_version tlsv1** in **mosquitto.conf** file.
+5. If you see an error - Unsupported tls_version **tlsv1**, just comment the **tls_version tlsv1** in **mosquitto.conf** file.

 >**Note:**
 > Multiple MQTT client instances can be created.
-> If mosquitto isn't allowing external connections to broker, add the below lines in **mosquitto.conf** file:
+> If mosquitto isn't allowing external connections to broker, add the following lines in **mosquitto.conf** file:

   ```c
   listener 8886